 |Smith, Leslie Neil

-Work involves basic and applied research, development, and evaluation of innovative deep learning methodologies.
-Our current research foci include deep learning, deep reinforcement learning for decision making, and combining machine learning with artificial intelligence.
-Current projects includes deep neural network architectural design patterns, empirically probing network loss function topology anomalies, investigating dynamic hyper-parameters, making DL explainable, and the use of new types of loss functions within networks.
+We are seeking an excellent postdoctoral researcher in machine learning, computer science, applied mathematics, physics, or a related field, to work closely with us on a few projects, plus pursuing your own novel lines of research.
+Our research involves basic, practical, and applied research, development, and evaluation of innovative deep learning methodologies.
+Our current research foci include deep convolutional networks, deep reinforcement learning for decision making, and combining machine learning with artificial intelligence.
+Some of our current projects include reducing the need for large labeled training datasets, novelty detection (i.e., enabling a neural network to say "I don't know"), one shot learning, a disciplined approach to setting hyper-parameters, data augmentation in feature space, making DL explainable, and the use of new types of loss functions within networks.
 Expertise gained from this fundamental deep learning research is utilized to support Navy applications that often guide us to new research avenues.
-Anticipated future projects include the use of deep reinforcement learning for decision making, reducing the need for large labeled training datasets, methods to improve the ability of deep networks to generalize, investigating information overlap between data modalities, and the use of GANs for generating novel experiences for training deep reinforcement learning networks.
+Anticipated future projects include the use of deep reinforcement learning for decision making, physics-based deep learning architectures, methods to improve the ability of deep networks to generalize, and the use of GANs for generating novel experiences for training deep reinforcement learning networks.
 We enjoy close ties with academia, the military, and other customers who can benefit from the prototypes that we develop.
-Our group often includes postdoctoral and visiting summer researchers.
+Our group often includes summer interns, postdoctoral and visiting summer researchers.

 Smith, Leslie N., and Nicholay Topin.
 "Super-Convergence: Very Fast Training of Residual Networks Using Large Learning Rates." arXiv preprint arXiv:1708.07120 (2017).

 Smith, Leslie N. "Best Practices for Applying Deep Learning to Novel Applications." arXiv preprint arXiv:1704.01568 (2017).